mayerrobert/jmurmel/murmel-langref.md

     1e3

-Stringliterals may have a maximum length of 2000 chars
+Stringliterals may have a maximum length of 2000 chars.
+Stringliterals of the same value are coalesced (interned).

     "a string literal"
     "another 'literal' \"string literal\""